stacy-d-610/pdf-extractor/README.md

 This repo consists of two python scripts: PDF Reader General, which extracts all text from a pdf without formatting, and PDF Reader Table, which extracts tables from a PDF and exports them into an Excel file.

 ## PDF Reader General
+The library required is PyPDF2, used for working with PDFs in Python.

+The code iterates over each page or a specified number of pages (using page_num), extracting text from said pages, and appending the text to an empty string.
+Trailing and leading whitespaces are removed before displaying the text.
+However the text and tables are unformatted.

 ## PDF Reader Table